2000–01 Toronto Raptors season

 The 2000–01 Toronto Raptors season was the sixth season for the Toronto Raptors in the National Basketball Association.
 Key departures before the season included former head coach Butch Carter, Tracy McGrady, Doug Christie, and Dee Brown.
-During the 2000 off-season, the Raptors selected small forward Morris Peterson out of Michigan State University with the 21st overall pick in the 2000 NBA draft, acquired Corliss Williamson from the Sacramento Kings, and signed free agent Mark Jackson.
+The Raptors had the 21st overall pick in the 2000 NBA draft, and selected small forward Morris Peterson out of Michigan State University.
+During the off-season, the team acquired Corliss Williamson from the Sacramento Kings, and signed free agent Mark Jackson.
 Basketball Hall of Fame member Lenny Wilkens became the fourth head coach in the team's franchise history.

-The Raptors lost their first three games of the regular season, but played above .500 basketball as the season progressed, holding a 26–23 record at the All-Star break.
+Under Wilkens and with the addition of Peterson, the Raptors lost their first three games of the regular season, but played above .500 in winning percentage as the season progressed, holding a 26–23 record at the All-Star break.
 At mid-season, Williamson was traded to the Detroit Pistons in exchange for Jerome Williams and Eric Montross, while Jackson was traded along with Muggsy Bogues back to his former team, the New York Knicks in exchange for Chris Childs, and Kevin Willis was dealt to the Denver Nuggets in exchange for Keon Clark and Tracy Murray in two other separate mid-season trades.
 The Raptors won 11 of their final 14 games of the season, finishing in second place in the Central Division with a 47–35 record, earning the fifth seed in the Eastern Conference, and qualifying for their second NBA playoff appearance.

-Vince Carter averaged 27.6 points, 5.5 rebounds and 1.5 steals per game, led the team with 162 three-point field goals, and was named to the All-NBA Second Team, while Antonio Davis averaged 13.7 points, 10.1 rebounds and 1.9 blocks per game.
-In addition, Alvin Williams provided the team with 9.8 points, 5.0 assists and 1.5 steals per game, while Charles Oakley averaged 9.6 points and 9.5 rebounds per game, Peterson contributed 9.3 points per game, and was named to the NBA All-Rookie First Team, and three-point specialist Dell Curry contributed 6.0 points per game.
+Vince Carter averaged 27.6 points, 5.5 rebounds, 3.9 assists and 1.5 steals per game, led the Raptors with 162 three-point field goals, and was named to the All-NBA Second Team, while Antonio Davis averaged 13.7 points, 10.1 rebounds and 1.9 blocks per game.
+In addition, Alvin Williams provided the team with 9.8 points, 5.0 assists and 1.5 steals per game, while Charles Oakley averaged 9.6 points and 9.5 rebounds per game, and Peterson contributed 9.3 points per game, and was named to the NBA All-Rookie First Team.
+Meanwhile, Clark averaged 9.0 points, 5.4 rebounds and 2.4 blocks per game in 46 games after the trade, three-point specialist Dell Curry contributed 6.0 points per game, Jerome Williams averaged 5.0 points and 4.0 rebounds per game in 26 games, and Childs provided with 4.5 points and 4.6 assists per game in 26 games.